 A unique feature of this national park is the National Park Scenic excursion on the Cuyahoga Valley Scenic Railroad!

 This train ride is a 2.5 hour round trip through the national park that gives exceptional views of the park from an interesting perspective.
+This is a fantastic weekend trip from Cincy!

 Dry Tortugas National Park